adebayo10k/CoderDojo_Projects/README.md

 Volunteer Mentoring
 ===

-As CoderDojo mentors we try to encourage that problem solving mindset, so coming up with and testing out project ideas runs alongside understanding the software and hardware tools.
+As CoderDojo mentors we help kids develop the problem solving mindset, so the process of going from a project idea to starting to write some code is just as important as understanding programming languages and writing code.

 **Getting creative** by solving problems.

-Projects generally start with a _problem scenario_, then go though the phases leading to a solution.
 The solutions discovered here are best used as references.

 So, here are some of the projects I've developed so far...